HsuLeiHnin/HsuLeiHnin/README.md

 I'm a web developer with a passion for backend development field.

 ## 🚀 About Me
-- 🔭 I’ve worked in a banking industry using java with springboot frameworrk.
+- 🌱 I’m currently learning <mark>Typescript</mark> and <mark>Next.js</mark> for the different aspects of programming.
-- 🌱 I’m currently learning javascript for the different aspects of programming.
+- 🔭 I worked in a banking industry for 2 years using <mark>Java with Springboot framework</mark>.

 ## 🛠️ Technologies & Tools
 ![Tech Stack](https://skillicons.dev/icons?i=java,spring,js,ts,nodejs,express,mongodb,git,github,idea,vscode)